 However, a few employers or industries fall outside the scope of Colorado’s workers’ compensation law.
 These include the federal government, maritime employers, and railroad companies.

 A worker has the right to continue receiving workers’ compensation benefits from an employer even if the employer subsequently terminates the worker’s employment.
 However, the law prohibits employers from terminating employees in retaliation for or to prevent an employee from filing a workers’ compensation claim.
 An employee terminated in retaliation for seeking workers’ comp benefits can also file a wrongful termination claim against their employer.
-Contact our Fort Collins workers’ compensation lawyer today.
+Contact our Fort Collins workers’ compensation attorney today.

 Our firm has extensive experience in assisting injured workers in northern Colorado.